Interton Video 2000

 The Interton Video 2000 is a dedicated first-generation home video game console released in 1975 by Interton in Germany.
 The console turns itself on automatically when a cartridge is inserted.
-This console was also one of the first cartridge-based consoles ever released in Europe.
-The cartridges do not contain game programs, but simply activate internal parts of the system when inserted.

-The Interton Video 2000 contains 14 CMOS chips, making it relatively advanced for its time.
-It was followed by the Interton Video 2400 in 1975 and the Interton Video 2501 in 1977.
+The Interton Video 2000 contains 14 chips, making it relatively advanced for its time.
+It was followed by the Interton Video 2400 in 1976.

 Games

-Only five games were released for the system in form of cartridges:
+On the box art for the console, ten games are shown, but only five game cartridges were found: